boulder-on/JPassport/README.md

 function declaration there isn't a way to tell exactly what a method is returning.
 For example, returning int* could return any number of ints.
 There is little a library like JPassport can do to handle returned pointers automatically.
-The work-around is for your interface function to return MemoryAddress.
+The work-around is for your interface function to return MemorySegment.
 From there it would be up to you to decipher the return.

-Declaring your interface method to take MemoryAddress objects allow you to manage all of the data yourself (like JExtract).
+Declaring your interface method to take MemorySegment objects allow you to manage all the data yourself (like JExtract).

 ```
 double* mallocDoubles(const int count)